abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 ![Equivalent orders](../11_natural_transformations/equivalent_orders_hasse.svg)

-You can see that, althought not all objects are connected one-to-one, *all objects at a given level are connected to objects of the corresponding level*.
+You can see that, although not all objects are connected one-to-one, *all objects at a given level are connected to objects of the corresponding level*.

 To formalize that notion, we remember the concept of *equivalence classes* that we covered in the chapter about orders.
 Let's visualize the relationship of the equivalence classes of the two orders that we saw above.